wmo-im/wis2box-training/documentation/docs/en/practical-sessions/configuring-wis2box-datasets.md

 <img alt="Create New Dataset Form: Initial information" src="/../assets/img/wis2box-create-new-dataset-form-initial-other.png" width="450">

-Click *continue to form* to proceed, you will now be presented with a the **Dataset Editor Form** that is slightly different from the previous one.
+Click *continue to form* to proceed, you will now be presented with the **Dataset Editor Form** again.

 ### Creating discovery metadata

-As before, you will need to complete the required fields in the Dataset Editor Form, including Title, Description and Local ID :
+Provide your own values for the 'Title' and 'Description' fields and make sure to replace the auto-generated 'Local ID' with a descriptive name for your dataset:

 <img alt="Metadata Editor: title, description, keywords" src="/../assets/img/wis2box-metadata-editor-part1-other.png" width="800">